lhmngwy/KP-Liberation-APR-LH/README.md

 My customisations include:

-- Updated all vanilla presets, all factions have access to all guns.
-Armour and vehicles are still faction restricted.
+- Updated vanilla presets, factions have access to all guns.
+Uniforms and vehicles are still faction restricted.
 - Blufor vehicles and HC squads will be saved anywhere on the map.
 - Added persistent player squads, disconnect and reconnect and you will still have your squad!
+- Respawning or disconnecting while unconscious will kill your squad.
+If you have never created any personal squad members, it will kill the last HC squad you created instead.
+No cheesing respawns or disconnects to save your squad.
 - Redeploy from anywhere as long as there are no enemies nearby.
 - AI squad members will now redeploy with the player.
-- Respawning will kill your squad too, or the last HC squad you created if you have no squad.
-No cheesing respawns to save your squad.
 - Added tents and landing craft as mobile respawn points (See recommended add-ons).

 Integrated from others: